Clan Buchanan: Buchanan-Hamilton claim

 With the expiration of the Auchmar cadet line and in the absence of other contenders, it is claimed that in 1828 that Dr. Francis Buchanan-Hamilton of Spittal, Bardowie, and Leny established his claim as Chief of Clan Buchanan.
 Francis was the son of Thomas Buchanan of Spittal and Leny (the Leny estate and title were inherited from Thomas' first wife), and Elizabeth Hamilton of Bardowie.
 In 1815 Francis inherited his mother's estate and adopted the additional surname of Hamilton.
 His claim to Clan Buchanan chiefship comes through the Buchanan of Spittal cadet line from the fourth son of Walter 14th of Buchanan.
 Similar to the Buchanan of Auchmar claim, this implies that any cadet lines from Walter 14th of Buchanan through to John 19th of Buchanan are extinguished.
 Adams cites the successor to Buchanan of Auchmar as being Buchanan of Leny; however, the term Leny here should be read as a territorial designation and not an indication of the cadet line.

 Dr. Francis Buchanan-Hamilton.
 Dr. Francis Buchanan-Hamilton (1762–1829) married Anne Brock and by her a son (John).

 John Buchanan-Hamilton.
 John Buchanan-Hamilton (1822–1903) married (1845) Margaret Seton and had three sons (Francis (1853–1893) who died unmarried and without heir, George (1856–1886) who died unmarried and without heir, and John his successor) and three daughters (Margaret (from whom the Buchanan-Jardine baronets descend), Ann and Katherine).

 John Hamilton Buchanan.
 John Hamilton Buchanan (1861–1919) married in 1884 Phoebe Elizabeth Brock but appears to have left no heir.
 This line is now recognised as extinguished.
 It is noteworthy that John was named John Hamilton Buchanan, thus the Hamilton name adopted by his grandfather became John's middle name.
 This brought his name in line with the subsequent Lord Lyon ruling on compound names.

 External evidence of historic claims

 Edinburgh and London Gazettes.
-An on-line search of the historic Edinburgh Gazette and London Gazette for notices pertaining to 'laird of buchanan', 'buchanan of that ilk' or 'buchanan of buchanan' and the alternate spelling of 'Buchanan' reveal no supporting evidence for either the Buchanan of Auchmar or Buchanan-Hamilton claims.
+An on-line search of the historic Edinburgh Gazette and London Gazette for notices pertaining to 'laird of buchanan', 'buchanan of that ilk' or 'buchanan of buchanan' and the alternative spelling of 'Buchanan' reveal no supporting evidence for either the Buchanan of Auchmar or Buchanan-Hamilton claims.